Billmate/woocommerce/woocommerce-gateway-billmate/readme.txt

 == To Place billmate logo copy this <img> tag to your widget or post or code ==
 <img src="http://wordpress.billmate.se/wp-content/plugins/woocommerce-gateway-billmate/images/billmate-logo.png" title="Billmate Payment Gateway" alt="Billmate Payment Gateway" />

+== Changelog ==

+= 1.2.3 =
+* Feature - Added the functionality so that if you put a file called billmatecustom.css in the plugin it will include that.
+Useful if you need to overwrite some CSS to make the Billmate plugin look good in you checkout without everwriting the themes css.
+* Fix - Fixed so that an error on the checkout page does not occur if you enter wrong "personnummer" twice.
+* Fix - If you enter a wroong ID for the invoice fee the checkout and settings page does not crash.
+* Fix - Removed references to WPLANG and now uses get_locale function instead.
+According to Wordpres coding standard.
+* Tweak - Updated to new company name : Billmate AB.
+* Tweak - Change to correct include of colorbox.css to follow Wordpress coding standard
+* Tweak - Fixed so that partpayment prices is shown as 12 mounths instead of 3